-According with the results we planned our investments on PV panels in order to produce as much green energy as we can.
-The remaining energy demand will be fulfilled buying green energy from the grid.
-In fact, from 2024 we plan to switch all our energy contracts to 100% certified renewable energy.
+According with the results we plan our investments on PV panels in order to produce as much green energy as we can.
+The remaining energy demand is met by purchasing green energy from the grid.

 Scope 2: Unox estimated energy consumptions